Cone Health Alamance Regional: History

 Alamance County hospital opened in 1951.
 This hospital was operated by Alamance County until turning private in the 1980s.
-The former hospital building is currently owned and operated by Alamance County government as the Human Services Center.
+The former hospital building is currently owned and operated by the Alamance County government as the Human Services Center.

-Alamance Memorial Hospital opened as a 100-bed facility off of Edgewood Avenue in Burlington as a replacement for Rainey Hospital.
+Alamance Memorial Hospital opened as a 100-bed facility off Edgewood Avenue in Burlington as a replacement for Rainey Hospital.
 This facility was demolished and replaced with a retirement facility after the merger of the two county hospitals into Alamance Regional Medical Center.

 In 1986, the two hospital boards merged the hospitals by resolution, making them subsidiaries of Alamance Health Services.
 Alamance Regional Medical Center was constructed as a replacement for the two older hospitals and opened in 1995.
 In 2013, Alamance Regional Medical Center merged with Cone Health and became Cone Health Alamance Regional Medical Center.

 Awards

 In 2012 and 2013, Alamance Regional Medical Center received the Most Wired Award from the American Hospital Association for its use of information technology in patient care.